 - I want to fly business class whenever I travel.

 - I want to build a cafe racer.

 - I want to be fluent in Catalan.
 And Italian.
 And Spanish.

-But I do or have none of these things (my Catalan is improving though)…
+But at the time of writing, I do or have none of these things (my Catalan is improving though)…

 You Don’t Need to Work Harder